hellof2e/quarkd-demo.github.io/README.md

-# The Quark Design website
+# The Quark Design demo assets